 Parents are the first educators and must be treated with respect.
-Teachers are responsible for attending and conducting all Parent Open House Meetings unless an excused absence is approved in writing by the CEO/Principal.
-One mandatory Parent-Teacher conference is required per semester.
-One mandatory "Evening Option" conference will be required prior to the end of the school year.
-This is to offer working families an opportunity to attend a conference to discuss their students academic performance.
+Teachers are responsible for attending and conducting all Parent Open House Meetings unless approved in writing by the CEO/Principal.

 Individual parent conferences must be scheduled during non-instructional hours.
-Teachers are expected to call parents of students who are at risk of failing starting the fourth week of school.
-Teachers are expected to make documented positive phone calls and written communications to parents prior to the third week of school and throughout the year.
+Teachers are expected to call parents of students who are at risk of failing starting the third week of school..
+Teachers are expected to make positive phone calls and written communications to parents prior to the third week of school and throughout the year..
 Parent-Teacher conferences are not to be scheduled during instructional time.
 Teachers are also expected to call parents and provide written invitations to invite parents to Parent Events such as Open Houses, Parent University, Academic Showcases and Performances.